tomarcodinglife/django/readme.md

 <h3> How to install tailwind after download and setup mandatory settings in setting.py <h3>
-<h3> How to install tailwind after download and setup mandatory settings in setting.py <h3>

 ```terminal
 python manage.py tailwind install
 ```